National League Rules

 - The home team will occupy the 3rd base side and visitors will occupy the 1st base side dugout.

 - Coaches should be behind the dugout fence or in the coach's box.

 3. Time Limit and Run Limit for Games

-- No new innings will start from the last recorded 3rd out after 1 hour and 30 minutes from the start of the game provided however that the game is official per rule 4.10 which requires at least 4 innings be played or 3.5 innings if the home team is ahead.
+- No new innings will start after 1 hour and 30 minutes from the start of the game provided however that the game is official, which requires at least 4 innings be played or 3.5 innings if the home team is ahead.
 A game will not end immediately after the 3rd inning regardless of the 1 hour and 30 minute time limit and must go 3.5 innings if the home team is ahead or 4 innings if the home team is behind.
 A game may not go more than 6 innings.
-If tied at the end of 6 innings the game ends in a tie.
+If tied at the end of 6 innings or the last completed inning according to the 1 hour and 30 minute time limit, the game ends in a tie.

-- Spring Regular Season - Max 3 runs the first 2 innings, Max 5 runs inning 3 and on (33555) (Fall – Max 3 runs every inning)
+- Spring Regular Season - Max 3 runs the first 2 innings, Max 5 runs inning 3 and on (33555) (Fall regular season – Max 3 runs every inning)

 - In all innings, if last batter hits an over the fence home run then all runs will be counted

 - At Jessamine Field a batted ball that hits the trees above the yellow line in fair territory shall be ruled a home run.
-A batted ball that hits the tree (down right field) in fair territory and lands in fair or foul ground or is caught by a fielder is a fair, live ball.
-If by chance the ball lands in foul territory on the other side of the fence it shall be a two base award, dead ball.
+A batted ball that hits the tree (down right field) in fair territory and lands in fair or foul ground or is caught by a fielder is a fair, live ball, unless it lands in foul territory on the other side of the fence, in which case it shall be a two base award, dead ball.
 A batted ball that hits the tree (down right field) in foul territory is a foul ball regardless of where it lands.

 4. Batters -- No Fake Bunts and No Thrown Bats Continuous batting order will be used.